hammer-pp/Housing-Price-Prediction-API/README.md

 Docker Instructions
 1. Build the Docker Image
-docker build -t <image name> .
+docker build -t your image name .

  2. Run the Container
-docker run -p 5001:5001 <image name> # you can switch your port.
+docker run -p 5002:5002 your image name # you can switch your port.

 API Usage
 Endpoint: /predict